wrench-project/wrench/doc/guide/cloud.md

-When submitting a wrench::StandardJob to run on the Cloud service, the `wrench::CloudService::submitStandardJob` function receives an `std::map` of key-value pairs properties.
-The current set of properties available include:
+When submitting a wrench::StandardJob to run on the Cloud service, the `wrench::CloudService::submitStandardJob` function receives an `std::map` of key-value pairs service-specific arguments.
+The current set of arguments includes:

 - `-vm`: requires a particular VM to execute the job (if not provided, the service will pick the vm).
 The value for this property should be the VM name returned by